-Welcome to the disputation of Alex Nowitz’s artistic doctoral project project ‘Monsters I Love: On Multivocal Arts’ taking place from 10:00 to 14:00 on 27 February 2019 at the Hugoteatern of the University College of Opera.
+Welcome to the disputation of Alex Nowitz’s artistic doctoral project ‘Monsters I Love: On Multivocal Arts’ taking place from 10:00 to 14:00 on 27 February 2019 at the Hugoteatern of the University College of Opera.

 The disputation of the documented artistic research project (doctoral thesis) ‘Monsters I love: On Multivocal Arts’ is based on two parts: 1) Solo performance: ‘Moving Tongues: Playing Space’ featuring voice, strophonion and video, which took place on 13 December 2018 at Reaktorhallen, KTH, Stockholm, and 2) Exposition ‘Monsters I Love: On Multivocal Arts’ published in DiVA and Research Catalogue.

 Opponent: Tone Åse: Associate Professor at the Department of Music, NTNU

 Supervisors: Rolf Hughes: PhD, Professor, Director of Artistic Research, Experimental Architecture Group at the University Newcastle upon Tyne)